unit72784/Diabolic-Drive/README.md

 ## About

-Diabolic Drive is a Red Teaming and penetration testing tool that injects keystrokes wirelessly .. in addition to its innocent look of a regular Flash Drive it also functions the same as it looks with a real capacity of 64 GB making it stealthy and not suspicious when plugged in and gives it the ability to be used in countless Social Engineering scenarios .. reviving the Hotplug Attack Vector , revolutionizing and introducing a new concept of bad USBs .
+Diabolic Drive is a Red Teaming and penetration testing tool that injects keystrokes wirelessly.
+In addition to its innocent look of a regular Flash drive, it also functions the same as it looks with a real capacity of 64 GB, making it stealthy and not suspicious when plugged in and giving it the ability to be used in countless Social Engineering scenarios, reviving the Hotplug Attack Vector, revolutionizing the industry, and introducing a new concept of bad USBs.

 <p align="center">
 <img alt="Diabolic-Drive-PCB" src="img/PCB.jpg" width="480" >